- Download our Moving to Colombia Guide (PDF)

 + PRO: The local people are friendly

 Colombians are incredibly friendly and welcoming and will go out of their way to assist any newcomers.
-Expats may find themselves questioned by curious locals as to why they've chosen to live in Colombia.
+You may find yourself questioned by curious locals as to why you’ve chosen to live in Colombia.
 And, although Colombians are proud of their country, they are more than happy to share its natural and cultural splendour.
-Expats should find themselves with plenty of local friends in Colombia before long.
+You should find yourself with plenty of local friends in Colombia before long.

 - CON: English is not widely spoken

-Expats wanting to integrate and stay in Colombia long term will need to learn to speak Spanish.
-The average Colombian doesn't speak much English, especially outside the major cities.
-Even expats who speak Spanish fluently may struggle to understand different regional meanings, vocabulary and slang, particularly that of the Caribbean coast.
+If you want to integrate and stay in Colombia long term, you’ll need to learn to speak Spanish.
+The average Colombian doesn’t speak much English, especially outside the major cities.
+Even if you speak Spanish fluently, you may struggle to understand different regional meanings, vocabulary and slang, particularly that of the Caribbean coast.

 - CON: Muggings and burglaries do occur

 Although safety has improved significantly in recent years, opportunistic crimes such as pickpocketing, muggings and robberies occur.
-Expats should be vigilant and take the necessary precautions to secure their personal safety.
+You should be vigilant and take the necessary precautions to secure your personal safety.

 Food in Colombia